engineegr/rollUpIt.lnx/wiki/md/linux.md/git.md

 $ git checkout <remote>/<branch> -- relative/path/to/file/or/dir
 the file/dir should now be in your branch and added to the index.
 ```

+6. ##### Git caveats

+In an effort to fool you into thinking that it manages files’ permissions as well as their contents, Git shows you file modes when adding new files to the repository.
+It’s lying; Git does not track modes, owners, or modification times.
+But it tracks the executable bit.

 >[!Links]
 > 1. [Remote branches](https://git-scm.com/book/en/v1/Git-Branching-Remote-Branches)